dockerland/dex/docs/HOWTO.md

 git commit -m "dexified my-app"
 ```

+Dex will use this Dockerfile to build your application
+image when it runs via `dex run my-app` or `dex image build my-app`.

-Refer to [v1-runtime documentation](v1-runtime.md) for a list of behavior-changing
+Refer to [v1-runtime documentation](v1-runtime.md) for a list of dex specific labels you can use in your Dockerfile.
- labels and conventions.

 ##### add a tagged Dockerfile [optional]